Home Tips Can You Bring Chocolate on a Plane? Everything You Need to Know

 Can You Bring Chocolate on a Plane?

-When it comes to satisfying your sweet tooth at cruising altitude, rest assured that you can bring chocolate on a plane.
+When it comes to satisfying your sweet tooth at cruising altitude and you have a question in mind can I bring chocolate bars on a plane?
+Rest assured that you can bring chocolate on a plane.
 The TSA allows chocolate in both your carry-on and checked baggage.
 However, there are a few important guidelines to keep in mind to ensure a smooth experience during security checks.

 TSA Guidelines for Chocolate in Carry-On